PicnicSupermarket/error-prone-support/error-prone-contrib/README.md

   vice versa in order to prevent auto (un)boxing, and likewise for other number types.
 - A check which flags nullable collections.
-- A check which flags _any_ `AutoCloseable` resource not managed by a `try-with-resources` construct.
+- A check which flags `AutoCloseable` resources not managed by a `try-with-resources` construct.
+Certain subtypes, such as jOOQ's `DSLContext` should be excluded.
 - A check which flags `java.time` methods which implicitly consult the system clock, suggesting that a passed-in `Clock` is used instead.
 - A check which flags public methods on public classes which reference